これまでInternet Explorerを用いてSPIRITを閲覧されていた方は、Google Chrome、Microsoft Edge、Firefox等他のブラウザをご利用ください。

 2. Infection prevention

-infection prevention effect is recommended, but if it does not fit your
+has a high infection prevention effect is recommended, but if it does not fit

 (2) Observe proper cough etiquette.